hashicorp/vault/website/source/api/system/auth.html.md

   this auth method.
 These are the possible values:

   - `default_lease_ttl` `(string: "")` - The default lease duration, specified
-     as a go string duration like "5s" or "30m".
+     as a string duration like "5s" or "30m".

   - `max_lease_ttl` `(string: "")` - The maximum lease duration, specified as a
-     go string duration like "5s" or "30m".
+     string duration like "5s" or "30m".

   - `plugin_name` `(string: "")` - The name of the plugin in the plugin catalog to use.